 Brigitte Helm as 'Evil Maria'

 Another aspect of this film that has to be mentioned is that Metropolis forms a very important part of the cinematic era known as the era of ‘German Expressionism’, this was an era in German cinema in which filmmaking was very experimental, it was trying new things, new looks, new camera movements, these films had a stylish distinction about them that influenced the rest of the world, including Hollywood films, especially the crime dramas of the 40’s.
 In other words a lot of Hollywood’s film noir was directly influenced by German expressionism.
 These films experimented a lot with set design, something very obvious in films like The Cabinet of Dr. Caligari (1920).
 If you notice the sets and art direction in that particular film, it’s all very angular, purposely unrealistic.
 The art direction in these films creates their own twisted sense of reality, in fact these films were a direct contrast to realism.
-For this reasons, these films are a beauty to behold, these films have a very unique, distinctive look.
+For these reasons, these films are a beauty to behold, these films have a very unique, distinctive look.
 The same can be said of F.W.
 Murnau’s Nosferatu (1926), yet another groundbreaking film from the same era.